D. M. Bennett

-DeRobigne Mortimer Bennett (December 23, 1818 – December 6, 1882), best known as D. M. Bennett, was the founder and publisher of Truth Seeker, a radical freethought and reform American periodical.
+DeRobigne Mortimer Bennett (December 23, 1818 – December 6, 1882), best known as D.M.
+Bennett, was an American writer and publisher who was the founder of The Truth Seeker, a radical freethought and reform American periodical.

 Biography

-Shaker Life
+Shaker life

 Derobigne M. Bennett and his sister, Letsy Ann, were admitted as Shakers in New Lebanon, New York, in 1834.
 Living in the Church Family's First Order, he worked as a shoemaker, boys' caretaker, herbalist, physician, and scribe, writing part of the Journal of Inspirational Meetings in 1840 before his questioning nature became evident.
 His life with the Shakers ended in 1846 when he eloped with Mary Wicks at the same time his sister Letsy Ann Bennett eloped with John Allen, all four of them slipping away from the Shaker village unnoticed.

 Freethinker

-After leaving the Shakers, Bennett evolved into a "freethinker", founding the Truth Seeker newspaper with his wife Mary Wicks Bennett in 1873.
+After leaving the Shakers, Bennett evolved into a "freethinker", founding The Truth Seeker newspaper with his wife Mary Wicks Bennett in 1873.
 In 1878, Bennett wrote that "Jesuism", rather than Pauline Christianity, was the gospel taught by Peter, John and James.

-On 1 September 1873, D. M. and M. W. Bennett released the first tabloid edition of Truth Seeker.
+On 1 September 1873, D. M. and M. W. Bennett released the first tabloid edition of The Truth Seeker.
 Its masthead announced its purpose: